Which Time Clock System is Best for your Business?

 - Web-based time clocks

-All three of these time clock system have their benefits and disadvantages, so reviewing your options before making any decisions is crucial.
-No matter what method you decide to use for time and attendance tracking, coming up with an efficient way of tracking your employees hours is essential for any business owner.
+All three of these tracking systems have their benefits and disadvantages, so reviewing your options before making any decisions is crucial.
+No matter what method you decide to use for time and attendance tracking, coming up with an efficient way of tracking an employee on the clock is essential for small and large businesses alike.

 Punch clocks have been used for several decades, but many companies are moving to a more secure and efficient time clock system.

-Punch clocks are one of the oldest forms of time and attendance tracking still in use today.
+Punch clocks are one of the oldest forms of tracking employee hours still in use today.
 It is frequently what you’ll see in movies and TV shows whenever people are punching in or out for their shifts.
-Manual time clock systems are called punch clocks because employees punch their time card with a timestamp to track their shifts.
+Manual time clock systems are called punch clocks because employees punch a stamp on their employee time card to track their shifts.
 These are physical time cards with stamps.

-A manager, or even you as the business owner, will have to enter time card data manually.
-This would include their punch in and out time along with punches for lunch breaks and any other breaks they receive.
+A manager, or even you as the business owner, will have to enter time card data for payroll processing manually.
+This would include their punch in and out time along with punches for lunch breaks and any time off they receive.

 Your best option is to keep electronic time cards, so there is an audit trail.
 Not only do electronic records take up a lot less space, but you also don’t have to worry about damage from fires, flooding, or any other natural disaster that could wipe out your time card records.

-Probably one of the most significant disadvantages of using physical punch clocks is the fact that they don’t offer any security.
+Probably one of the most significant disadvantages of using a manual work hours tracker is the fact that they don’t offer any security.
 With traditional punch clocks, you are not able to prevent buddy punching, which is where an employee clocks time for another employee.
 You aren’t provided with any additional data beyond the timestamp, so unless you have a manager or another employee keeping an eye out, you can run the risk of an employee punching time for another or even accidentally punching the wrong time.

 Timecard errors are a lot more challenging to deal with when you’re using a physical time clock to track your employees time worked.
 If one of your employees misses a break or forgets to punch out at the end of the day, you will need to track them down and hope that they remember the time they were supposed to punch out.
 Most likely, you won’t even realize they are missing a punch-out time until you are about to run your payroll, adding a new layer of complexity.